 Americanism, Ballots, and Consumption: The ABCs of American Religion.

 This course explores a variety of roles religion has played in American culture(s) and some of the ways that American culture has influenced Americans’ religious practices.
 We will focus on three areas: identity (Americanism), politics (Ballots), and economics (Consumption).
 In particular, we will consider how religion is involved in the construction of American identity and the exclusion of some people from American polity; how religion is (and is not) intertwined with our political system; and how religion affects – and is affected by – Americans’ economic practices (Same as American Studies 134.)
 Newell.

 What constitutes the sacred in south Asia?
 Is it a person, place, river, hill, temple or nature/ecology?
 Where and how did the notion of sacrality emerge in South Asia?
 Is it linked exclusively to religious institutions or is it found in the daily lives of people?
 This course will examine these questions by exploring the multiple religious traditions of South Asia and examining their essential beliefs, doctrines, institutions, rituals and popular practices through a study of texts, material culture, films and ethnographic accounts.
 (Writing-intensive.)
 Maximum enrollment, 16.

 An introduction to origins, essential beliefs, popular practices and institutions of Buddhism.
 Examines the life of Buddha, his teachings (Dharma) and Buddhist communities through a range of Buddhist texts, art and archaeological sources.
 (Writing-intensive.)
-(Same as History 144.)
+Open to all students (Same as History 144.)
 Maximum enrollment, 20.
-Abhishek Amar.
+Philip Friedrich.

 Pop Culture/Pop Religion.